Alfresco/alfresco-community-repo/README.md

-# Full Community Packaging for Alfreco Content Services
+# Full Community Packaging for Alfresco Content Services

 This project contains the code for packaging the entire Alfresco Content Services product Community edition.